There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 If fresh pumpkins are in season, you can dice it up raw for your pups, or you can roast it in the oven and mash it up.
-It can even be added to a homemade dog food!
+It can even be added to homemade dog food!
 Click here for our favorite dog food recipe.

-The easiest way to serve pumpkin to your dog is by getting canned pumpkin at the grocery store.
+What are the benefits of canned pumpkin for dogs?
+Well, by far, the easiest way to serve pumpkin to your dog is by getting canned pumpkin at the grocery store.

 Can My Dog Eat Pumpkin Seeds?

-Amino acids are basically the building blocks of all proteins.
+Amino acids are the building blocks of all proteins.

 The cucurbitacins inside unsalted pumpkin seeds can kill intestinal worms inside your dog’s digestive tract.
 Research is also showing an added benefit of cucurbitacins having anti-cancer properties!

-To give your dog pumpkin seeds, first remove the seeds from the shells.
-Place them on a baking sheet with a drizzle of olive oil to keep them from sticking.
-Roast the pumpkin seeds in the oven on 350 degrees for 7-8 minutes, until lightly browned.
+To give your dog pumpkin seeds, first, remove the seeds from the shells.
+Place them on a baking sheet with a very light drizzle of olive oil to keep them from sticking.
+Stay away from salt, as dogs don’t need extra sodium.

-For added bug-fighting boosts, you can add food-grade diatomaceous earth to their meal as well.
+For added bug-fighting boosts, you can add diatomaceous earth as a great addition to their meal as well.
 Click here to learn about the benefits of diatomaceous earth.